openpreserve/scape-toolwrapper/README.md

 ### How to generate a Debian package (from previously generated bash wrapper and Taverna workflow)

-Execute the following on the command-line ($TOOLWRAPPER\_GITHUB\_FOLDER denotes the path to the folder where the Scape Toolwrapper repository was cloned into):
+Execute the following on the command-line ($TOOLWRAPPER\_GITHUB\_FOLDER denotes the path to the folder where the Scape ToolWrapper repository was cloned into):

 **Tip:** If run without any argument, the **generate.sh** script will output an usage message explaining what arguments one can pass (and their meaning) and which of them are mandatory.